-Whether it’s in a sportsbook in Las Vegas, or as is becoming increasingly popular in the modern gambling landscape with NFL online betting, trying one’s luck at correctly picking the total score of an NFL game is an exciting, if challenging, form of wager.
+If betting against the point spread is the most popular type of wagering in the NFL, over under betting has to run a close second.
+Whether it’s in a sportsbook in Vegas, or NFL betting online, trying one’s luck at correctly picking the total score of an NFL game is an exciting, challenging form of wager.

 New England Patriots at New York Giants